VARS1

-Valyl-tRNA synthetase is an enzyme that in humans is encoded by the VARS gene.
+Valyl-tRNA synthetase 1 is an enzyme that in humans is encoded by the VARS1 gene (previously VARS).
+Like VARS2, this enzyme functions as a valine–tRNA ligase.

 Function

 Aminoacyl-tRNA synthetases catalyze the aminoacylation of tRNA by their cognate amino acid.
 Because of their central role in linking amino acids with nucleotide triplets contained in tRNAs, aminoacyl-tRNA synthetases are thought to be among the first proteins that appeared in evolution.
 The protein encoded by this gene belongs to class I aminoacyl-tRNA synthetase family and is located in the class III region of the major histocompatibility complex.